-Why Bed Bugs are back
+Why Bed Bugs are Back

 In the late 1930’s a chemist discovered a pesticide (DDT), which worked effectively to kill bed bugs.
-However, in recent years, bed bugs has become resistant to DDT (and DDT is no longer used), leading many property owners to deal with bed bugs on a frequent basis.
+However, in recent years, bed bugs have become resistant to DDT (and DDT is no longer used), leading many property owners to deal with bed bugs on a frequent basis.
 In addition to chemical resistance, world-wide travel has become normal, which can spread infestations quickly.

 Stopping Bed Bugs